Photo Highlights 2016

 My first major trip of the year was a return to the Desert Southwest.
 Beginning in Anza Borrego Desert State Park of California I met up with my good friend Cyril Albrecht, visiting from Belgium.
 Although we both had different itineraries we were able to photograph together in a couple of locations, Fonts Point overlooking the Borrego Badlands was one of them.
-During one evening while waiting for the light I noticed this wonderful cloud formation developing in the opposite direction.
+One evening while waiting for the light I noticed this wonderful cloud formation developing in the opposite direction.
 I loved the abstract graphic qualities and how the round softness of the cloud contrasted with the harsh desert environment below.

 White Sands National Monument #57148 Purchase

 White Sands National Monument in New Mexico was one of the new locations I visited this year.
-Sand dunes are always fun to photograph, and the white gypsum dunes in the monument added an extra level excitement to my visit.
+Sand dunes are always fun to photograph, and the white gypsum dunes in the monument added an extra level of excitement to my visit.
 The area is wide open for roaming and exploration.
-Due to the amount of tracks in the sand created by visitors, it was necessary to hike further out for pristine conditions.
+Due to the number of tracks in the sand created by visitors, it was necessary to hike further out for pristine conditions.
 Although the area is fairly small it is extremely easy to become disoriented and lose the path back to the trailhead.
-This image is definitely one of my favorites that I brought back.
+This image is definitely one of the favorites that I brought back.
 The cool tones, layers, angles, and ripples in the sand created a pleasing composition.

 Bisti Badlands New Mexico #57428r Purchase

 Another new location was the fabled Bisit/De-Na-Zen Wilderness, or simple Bisti Badlands, of northern New Mexico.
 Badlands and hoodoos are among my favorite subjects to photograph, and Bisti contains some of the best examples of these whimsical eroded rocks.
 I stayed there for three days and managed to just scratch the surface of creative possibilities.
-On the second evening I was treated to some of the most dramatic light I’ve seen in years.
-On that evening, after finishing photographing my prime subjects I hurriedly scrambled around to locate more compositions.
+On the second evening, I was treated to some of the most dramatic light I’ve seen in years.
+That evening, after finishing photographing my prime subjects I hurriedly scrambled around to locate more compositions.
 This nearby hoodoo exemplified the oddities of Bisti, and post-processing the image to reflect the harsh alien-like environment added to this feeling.